evanova/zkillboard-android/README.md

 # zkillboard-android
-Eve Online ZKillboard Android Application
+### Eve Online ZKillboard Android Application

+Please note that this is experimental and not a final version of anything.

 ### Sideload Me